Azure/aztk/docs/00-getting-started.md

 - Open the secrets.yaml file in the *.aztk* folder in your current working directory (if *.aztk* doesn't exist, run `aztk spark init`).
 Fill in all of the fields as described below.

-- Go to the accounts in the Azure portal and copy pase the account names, keys and other information needed into the secrets file.
+- Go to the accounts in the Azure portal and copy paste the account names, keys and other information needed into the secrets file.

 ### Storage account